mridulraturi7/Pong_Game/README.md

 As of now, I have provided two game modes : first one is the <b>Player vs Player</b> and the second one is <b>Player vs AI</b>.

-In the Player vs Player mode, Player1 can move the paddle up and down using 'W' and 'S' keys respectively while Player2 can move the paddle up and down using 'Up Arrow Key' and 'Down Arrow Key' respectively.
+In the <b>Player vs Player</b> mode, Player1 can move the paddle up and down using 'W' and 'S' keys respectively while Player2 can move the paddle up and down using 'Up Arrow Key' and 'Down Arrow Key' respectively.
 Player scoring 10 points first wins the game.

-In the Player vs AI mode, Player can move the paddle up and down using 'W' and 'S' keys respectively.
+In the <b>Player vs AI</b> mode, Player can move the paddle up and down using 'W' and 'S' keys respectively.
 AI player will behave as per the logic implemented.
 Player scoring 10 points first wins the game.